-Our main goal is the application of genomic analyses to the study of animal biodiversity and evolution, with specific interest in mammals.
-Using next-generation sequencing techniques and advanced bioinformatic tools, we are studying the population structure, kinship relationships and connectivity patterns in some species of great conservation importance, such as the Pyrenean desman.
-We also use these modern methodologies to analyze the population divergence and speciation process in different species complexes in order to obtain a better description of our biological diversity.
-We are therefore working on two main research topics:
+Our main goal is the application of genomic analyses to the study and conservation of animal biodiversity.
+Using next-generation sequencing techniques and advanced bioinformatic tools, we are inferring the population structure, kinship relationships and connectivity patterns in some species of great conservation importance, such as the Pyrenean desman.
+We also use these modern methodologies to study the population divergence and the speciation process in various species complexes of small mammals in order to obtain a better description of our biological diversity.
+We are therefore working on two main research lines:

-Escoda, L., Fernández-González, A., and Castresana, J. (In press).
+Escoda, L., Fernández-González, A., and Castresana, J. (2019).
 Quantitative analysis of connectivity in populations of a semi-aquatic mammal using kinship categories and network assortativity.
-Molecular Ecology Resources.
+Molecular Ecology Resources 19, 310-326.

 Escoda, L., González-Esteban, J., Gómez, A., and Castresana, J. (2017).
 Using relatedness networks to infer contemporary dispersal: application to the endangered mammal Galemys pyrenaicus.
 Molecular Ecology 26, 3343-3357.